AS 10: Property, Plant and Equipment

 Only if it is clear that the future economic advantages associated with such an asset will flow to the firm, and the cost of such an asset can be reliably determined, should the cost of such an asset be recognized as an asset.

-An organisation can use the revaluation model or the cost model as its accounting policy and apply it to all of its properties and Plant & Equipment.
+An organisation can use the revaluation model or the cost model as its accounting policy and apply it to all of its properties, plants, & Equipment.
 According to the cost model technique, after recognizing the asset as a piece of property or plant and equipment, it should be held at cost less cumulative depreciation and accumulated impairment losses, if any.

 AS 10 Property, Plant and Equipment Depreciation

 Accounting Standard 5 – Net Profit or Loss for the Period, Prior Period Items, and Modifications in Accounting Policies requires changes to be accounted for as changes in accounting estimates.
 The depreciation method utilised must be compatible with the asset’s anticipated economic advantages.
-For allocating the depreciable amount of an asset on a systematic basis over the asset’s useful life, many depreciation procedures might be utilised.
-SLM or the Straight-line Method or Technique, units of production method, and written down value methodare some of the approaches available.
+Many depreciation procedures might be utilised to allocate the depreciable amount of an asset on a systematic basis over the asset’s useful life.
+SLM, the straight-line method, the technique, units of production, and written-down value methods are some of the approaches available.

 The Most Significant Differences Between AS 10 and Ind AS 16